Solidity vs FunC

 . - Sending a message.

-This example presented how smart contracts can communicate with each other.
+This example shows how smart contracts can communicate with each other.